rhythmagency/formulate/validations.md

 ---

 # Validations

 Validations allow you to ensure users enter correct input values.
 When you create a validation in Formulate, you are able to indicate a message to be displayed when the validation fails (i.e., when the user types an incorrect value into a field).
-You can include special placeholders in this message and they will be dynamically replaced.
+You can include special placeholders in this message, and they will be dynamically replaced.
 These placeholders are:

 * **{name}** - The name of the field.
 * **{alias}** - The field alias.